antonellabasso/antonellabasso.github.io/_assignments/police_shootings.md

 <center><b> Research Questions: </b></center>

 - To what extent does one’s race impact their likelihood of being shot or killed by police in the US?
-- How does geograohical location (at the state-level) contribute to one’s chances of falling victim to police brutality?
+- How does location (at the state-level) contribute to one’s chances of falling victim to police brutality?
 - Is there a potential relationship between a state’s political climate and the level of racial inequality evidenced in police shootings?
 - What inferences can we make about the US criminal justice system and the role that race plays in police violence?